 Teaching the JAH

-The Teaching the JAH project presents biannual installments that use online tools to bridge the gap between the latest scholarly research in U.S. history and the practice of classroom teaching.
+The Teaching the JAH project presents annual installments that use online tools to bridge the gap between the latest scholarly research in U.S. history and the practice of classroom teaching.
 In this project, Journal of American History authors demonstrate how featured articles might be taught in a U.S. history survey course.

 Visit Teaching the JAH >

 Throughout the 150th anniversary of the Civil War, the Organization of American Historians onsidered the conflict through the insights of outstanding American historians.
 This Web project gathered various resources for educators and students of all ages.

 Guest Speakers from the OAH Distinguished Lectureship Program

 Many OAH Distinguished Lecturers welcome the chance to participate in teacher workshops, summer institutes, and conferences.
 They can discuss specific historical content or history pedagogy, including teaching history as a literate practice and as part of the Common Core State Standards Initiative.

 Each issue of the OAH Magazine of History, published from 1985 to 2013, focused on a theme or topic of recent scholarship in American history and provided readers with informative articles, current historiography, and lesson plans.
 Issue and topical indexes, along with selected articles, are available.
 OAH members can access the full archive of back issues through Oxford University Press.
 The OAH Magazine also may be found online at JSTOR.

 “Textbooks and Teaching,” a section of the Journal of American History published annually, is a forum for examining the techniques and resources of American history education.
 Participants critically analyze pedagogical materials and discuss their experiences conveying American history to various audiences.